|BOINC in Retrospect||

 I wrote the central part of BOINC - client, server, Web code - in a few months in late 2001 and early 2002, on a Linux laptop, mostly working in a cafe called The Beanery in Berkeley (it's no longer there).
 I wrote the client and server in C++ and the web code in PHP.

-I didn't aspire to do some kind of startup and get obscenely rich from BOINC.
+I didn't aspire to do a startup and get rich from BOINC.
 So I decided that:

 Academic software projects tend to adopt ponderous names, often taken from Greek mythology - Hydra, Medusa, and so on.
 I wanted a less imposing name - something light, catchy, and maybe - like "Unix" - a little risqué.
 I played around with various acronyms and settled on "BOINC" - Berkeley Open Infrastructure for Network Computing.
 I thought of this as the sound of a drop of water falling into a pool.
 Maybe I should have picked a less silly name, but I don't think it would have made much difference.

 I made the first BOINC logo in 5 minutes using Microsoft Word.
 I wanted it to resemble a comic-strip sound effect.

 Later, I wanted BOINC to be taken more seriously, and I asked volunteers for new logos.
 I got lots of submissions.
 One of them - by Michal Krakowiak - was perfect, and I used it.

 Later, I wanted a name for the entire paradigm - not just BOINC, but other projects that had emerged: Folding@home, GIMPS, and distributed.net.
 People were incorrectly calling it "distributed computing" or "peer-to-peer computing".
 IBM World Community Grid unfortunately used "Grid" in their name, which created a confusion with Grid computing.